DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/domo.js.md

 - `excel` and
 - `csv`

-The `domo` http client also supports `post`, `put`, and `delete` methods to satisfy the other http method verbs.
-They operate very much the same way `domo.get` works.
+The `domo` http client also supports `post`, `put`, and `delete` methods to satisfy the other HTTP method verbs.
+They operate in much the same way as `domo.get`.
 However, the `post` and `put` methods also take a body parameter as the second argument before the options parameter.
-For all `post` and `put` requests, the body is assumed to be in a json format unless the `contentType` property is set to 'multipart' in the options object.
-Below is an example of using `domo.post` to do a multipart upload of a file to the Files API.
+For all `post` and `put` requests, the body is assumed to be in JSON format unless the `contentType` property is set to 'multipart' in the options object.
+Below is an example of using `domo.post` to perform a multipart upload of a file to the Files API.

 #### Code Example